 What you may not know are the non-muscle-related benefits of whey protein.
 Healthy weight loss, cardiovascular health, immune function, cancer mitigation, antioxidant support, liver health — the list goes on.
 These benefits come, in large part, from a handful of peptides and proteins found in whey supplements.

-- Whey Basics
+Whey Protein Powder Basics

 When you separate dairy solids from the liquid, you get whey (the liquid) and casein (the solid).

 Depending on the method of extraction and filtration, you then get one of three products:

 - Whey protein powder: This is used mostly in food products and is the least concentrated form of whey with lots of lactose.

 - Whey protein concentrate (WPC): This comes in supplement form and is a moderately concentrated form of whey with less lactose.